 Is your PCC seeking advice on church heating, lighting, electrics, audio-visual, telecoms, or CCTV?

-- Please see the following DAC-approved information and guidance, which is intended to support parishes when making requests for DAC advice on the above proposals
+- The following DAC-approved information and guidance is intended to support parishes when making requests for DAC advice on the above proposals

 - It outlines the national and diocesan frameworks for DAC volunteer service provision – indicating what help is, and may not be, available via the DAC